JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

   {{< card link="https://github.com/JAlcocerT/Home-Lab/blob/main/ssg-astro" title="Astro SSG Selfhosted | Docker Config Setup 🐋 ↗"  >}}
 {{< /cards >}}

-Once you have your theme selected and tweaked, you have to host it:
+Once you have your theme selected and tweaked, maybe even with custom [shortcodes/components](https://github.com/JAlcocerT/just-ssg)...

+You have to host it somewhere so that others can see what you created.

 Option A: You can use any of these 3rd party [free static hosting](https://fossengineer.com/alternatives-for-hosting-static-websites)